lfroms/COMP4004-Project/README.md

 # Course Management System

-Final Project for COMP4004, designed and built by Gaby Pancu, Mitchell Soares, and Lukas Romsicki.
+Final project for COMP 4004, designed and built by Gaby Pancu, Mitchell Soares, and Lukas Romsicki.

 ## Table of Contents
 * [Getting Started](#getting-started)